 So what then is PTSD?
-A modern view is that it is nothing but a situation the brain’s attempts to heal that are stuck in one place–the brain is still trying to protect us, even though the event is over.
+A modern view is that it is nothing but a situation where the brain’s attempts to heal are stuck in one place–the brain is still trying to protect us, even though the event is over.
 If you look at the PTSD symptoms, they are all about protection.
 (The two major modes of protection involve being more agitated in some way, or checking out in some way.)
 So there is nothing “crazy” or even wrong with a person who is suffering from PTSD, except for the fact that somehow, things are not healing (yet).
 Like a scab that is constantly picked, like an unbandaged wound that keeps getting torn open, there is something that keeps the PTSD sufferer from healing naturally.
 Some part of the brain doesn’t know that it’s over.

 The goal of trauma therapy is not fixing people who are broken.
 It’s more like putting casts on broken bones, bandaging bad cuts, supporting immune responses with antibiotics.
 We create a space for healing and facilitate the process.
 Therapy puts a container around the wound and protects it.
 We even jump-start the healing process, but then it unfolds of its own accord.
 We try to keep from re-injuring the body while that happens.

 So in some important sense, PTSD isn’t quite an illness–it’s more like and unhealed wound–the body’s attempts at healing are stuck for some reason.
 There are many things that can help—arts as simple as massage or as complex as acupuncture have been shown to be helpful.
 And there are a number of therapies that can be very helpful in getting the process going.
 But let’s be clear: The therapy doesn’t completely heal the trauma, and I don’t heal the trauma, any more than the cast or the doctor heals the bone.
 The body heals, the brain heals, the person heals.